zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Move dsp offset from hrt_absolute time to px4_clock_gettime?

 ## External components

-### voxl2-slpi-power-request
-* Figure out how to call HAP_power_request from px4 and this won’t be needed anymore

 ### libfc_sensor_api
 * Move it to a public repo